mcilloni/mcilloni.github.io/_posts/2023-10-08-install-arch-on-usb.md

 Enter passphrase for /dev/disk/by-id/usb-Samsung_SSD_960_EVO_250G_012938001243-0:0-part2:
 ```

-`ExtLUKS` is an arbitrary name I chose for the container - feel free to pick a name you like.
+`ExtLUKS` is an arbitrary name I chose for the container - feel free to pick whatever name you like.
 Whatever your choice is, after successfully unlocking the LUKS container it will be available as a block device under `/dev/mapper/<name>`:

 ```
 $ ls -l1 /dev/mapper/ExtLUKS